Contact Us:Appointment Request

 Please pardon our dust!
 Construction is underway at Lawrence Animal Hospital to modernize the interior and exterior of our hospital, which means all new floors, lighting, paint, front desk area, and even a new roof.
 We are also building a handicap-accessible bathroom and a 3rd exam room!

 Renovations are expected to be complete in the fall.
-We will remain open during the process and take appointments in a trailer for the safety and convenience of all of our clients and patients.
+We will remain open during the process.

 Please feel free to call us at (609) 924-2293 if you have questions.
 We look forward to better serving you and your pets with our new-and-improved facility!